 Hot water is the best choice for heavily stained items and disinfecting dish and bath towels and washcloths.

 1. Color-safe bleach works on all colors and helps removes stains.
-(Note: this does not disinfect your clothing like chlorine bleach.)
+(Note: This does not disinfect your clothing like chlorine bleach.)

 2. Chlorine bleach helps brighten whites.
-You should never use on color fabrics!
+You should never use it on color fabrics!
 If your machine does not have a bleach dispenser, make sure to dilute the bleach with water first before putting it on your clothes.

 3. Fabric softener is a conditioner that keeps towels soft and fluffy and prevents static cling.

-Washing: Fill The Machine
+Washing: Filling the Machine

-Step One: Start filling the machine water.
+1. Start filling the machine water.

-Step Two: Once the machine is a third full of water, add detergent and/or bleach.
+2. Once the machine is a third full of water, add detergent and/or bleach.

-Step Three: When the detergent and bleach are completely dissolved in the water, add your clothes.
+3. When the detergent and bleach are completely dissolved in the water, add your clothes.
 The maximum load size is three-quarters full.

-1. Regular or “normal” combines fast agitation with a fast spin cycle and is good for heavily-stained items, cottons, linen, denim, towels, and bedding.
+1. Regular or "normal" combines fast agitation with a fast spin cycle and is good for heavily stained items, cottons, linen, denim, towels, and bedding.

 2. Permanent Press combines fast agitation with a slow spin and is good for synthetic fibers (knits and polyesters) and prevents wrinkling.